Charlotte Elizabeth Tonna: First marriage

 In 1813 she married Captain George Phelan of the 60th regiment, and spent two years with him while he served with his regiment in Nova Scotia (1817–1819).
 They then returned to Ireland, where Phelan owned a small estate near Kilkenny.
 The marriage was not a happy one, and it was reported that Captain Phelan was addicted to "gross intemperance" and personally abused Charlotte during their marriage.
 She was very patient towards him and refused to seek help from her friends, but as the abuse continued she was forced to separate from him in 1824.
 Charlotte was aware that her marital troubles could be interpreted many ways so, to keep her privacy, "Tonna made her friends and acquaintances promise that in the event of her death they would destroy all her letters and other correspondence".
 Her pen name "Charlotte Elizabeth" was a tactic she used to protect her writing earnings from Captain Phelan when they were married.

 Mrs. Phelan subsequently resided with her brother, Captain John Browne, for two years at Clifton, where she made the acquaintance of Hannah More.
 Shortly thereafter, she was deprived of her sibling's support, as, "tragically, John Murray Browne drowned in a boating accident whilst posted with his regiment in Mullingar, County Westmeath, Ireland, in 1829."
 After the death of her brother, "she undertook the sole charge of the education and maintenance of his two sons."
 She later moved to Sandhurst, and then to London.

 Second marriage

 In 1837 Captain Phelan died in Dublin.
-Despite Captain Phelan's abuse and their separation, after his death she took care of his mother and sister which spoke "volumes of her benevolence and Christian principle".
+Despite Captain Phelan's abuse of her and their separation, after his death she took care of his mother and sister which spoke "volumes of her benevolence and Christian principle".

 In 1841, Charlotte married Lewis Hippolytus Joseph Tonna.
 Her second marriage to Tonna was a much happier one, he being an "excellent husband" who was very active in London society.
 Also a Protestant writer, he wrote a memoir entitled The Life of Charlotte Elizabeth in 1869 to celebrate his late wife's life.